Features

 • A dual-screen setup is strongly recommended for SysCAD model developers.

-Having one display for full size SysCAD and one for other applications such as Excel, documentation, data, etc. is significant enhancement for productivity.
+Having one display for full size SysCAD and one for other applications such as Excel, documentation, data, etc. is a significant enhancement for productivity.

 • An accessible USB port for USB License Key when using a stand-alone license.